dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-wasm.md

 ### Wasm `guestConfig` example

-Here is an example of how to use `guestConfig` to pass configurations to wasm.
-In wasm code, you can use the function `handler.Host.GetConfig` defined in guest sdk to get the configuration.
-In the following example, the wasm middleware parses the executed `environment` from json config defined in the component.
+Here is an example of how to use `guestConfig` to pass configurations to Wasm.
+In Wasm code, you can use the function `handler.Host.GetConfig` defined in guest SDK to get the configuration.
+In the following example, the Wasm middleware parses the executed `environment` from JSON config defined in the component.

 ```yaml
 apiVersion: dapr.io/v1alpha1